Donaim/proviral-pres1/slides.md

 - Samples that pass all  checks proceed to HIVIntact.
 <br><sup>HIVSeqInR is also still supported.</sup>

-- Samples that pass proceed to HIVIntact.
+- Final report is generated.

 <img v-drag="'pipeline'" src="./assets/pipelines.webp">